markusfrenzel/runpress/README.txt

 ATTENTION: You MUST have CURL-Support in your PHP.INI active!

+RunPress is now multisite capable (implemented February 2016).

+Please consider a donation if you like RunPress.
+Every (even the smallest) donation is going to motivate the developer of RunPress to create new functions and additions to the plugin without splitting it up into a free and a buyable edition.

 == Installation ==
 1. Make sure that you've registered with Runtastic.com and that you've got your username and password in place.
 2. PHP5 or better required on your Wordpress Site.
 CURL-Support in your PHP.INI must be active!